trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 - By clicking the button again the message will be copied to clipboard
 {% include image.html file="encrypted-message9.jpg" %}

 {% include note.html content="Messages sent via Webcrypt are never sent over the internet.
-The way it works is the necessary files are downloaded to your browser and all processing is done in the browser of messages.
+The way it works is the necessary files are downloaded to your browser and all processing is done in your browser.
 Read more about [Webcrypt security here](https://docs.crp.to/webcrypt.html#security-goals)" %}

+**See BrowserCrypt in action**

+BrowserCrypt is similar to WebCrypt but instead of pasting messages you can compose a message anywhere in the browser and then highlight and click to encrypt.
+Both BrowserCrypt and Webcrypt use the same method for encrypting messages but BrowserCrypt has some advantages including the ability to store the Keybase ID of recipients.
+These are stored in your local browser storage so there is no need to remember or lookup a recipient's name.

+{% include warning.html content="Some websites may save a draft of your message automatically.
+For example, an email provider may save the message you are composing so that in case you close out of your email you can return to the message later.
+Keep this in mind when using BrowserCrypt, if you are concerned that your messaging provider may be able to read or save draft messages then use a secure composition window like Webcrypt." %}

+- Highlight the message to encrypt, select Encrypt, and select Encrypt for the recipient that you would like to send the message to (i.e. alicer)
+{% include image.html file="encrypted-message10.jpg" %}
+- Enter the shown challenge code on the OnlyKey and the encrypted message will be displayed

+Find more information on [BrowserCrypt here](https://docs.crp.to/browsercrypt.html)

 ## Preferences {#preferences}